collective/collective.ptg.carousel/README.rst

 collective.ptg.carousel
 =======================

-This packages support a carousel display type for collective.plonetruegallery.
+This packages support a carousel display type for `collective.plonetruegallery <https://plone.org/products/plone-true-gallery>`_.

 You should see: